slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Pursue what you are passionate about." (...)
 "It’s important to like your coworkers."
 -- Elon Musk*

+> *"There is no skill called business.
+Avoid business magazines and business classes." (...)
+"Anyone who attempts to serve a customer at a new level of quality and scale is an entrepreneur.
+Anyone who does not, is not." (...)
+"You are not building a product.
+You are solving a problem." (...)
+"Startups are a theory about something the market wants, but doesn’t yet exist." (...)
+"You’re doing sales because you failed at marketing.
+You’re doing marketing because you failed at product." (...)
+"Startups don’t die when they run out of cash, they die when the founders run out of energy."
+-- Naval Ravikant*

 First try to sell it.
 Than build it.